Daemen University Service Animal Policy

-Daemen College complies with the American with Disabilities Act Amendments Act (ADA Amendments Act) in allowing the use of Service Animals for students, staff and visitors.
-The College is committed to allowing Service Animals as necessary to provide individuals with disabilities an equal opportunity to access the programs, services, and physical facilities of the College.
+Daemen University complies with the American with Disabilities Act Amendments Act (ADA Amendments Act) in allowing the use of Service Animals for students, staff and visitors.
+The University is committed to allowing Service Animals as necessary to provide individuals with disabilities an equal opportunity to access the programs, services, and physical facilities of the University.
 This policy explains the specific requirements applicable to an individual’s use of a Service Animal on campus.
-Daemen College reserves the right to amend this policy as circumstances require.
+Daemen University reserves the right to amend this policy as circumstances require.

 A. Service Animal